JW00A/n-difference/README.md

  Note: n = j works seemingly for all odd i numbers.
 E.g. 101 is i, (51, 50) are its numbers, if j = 4, then n = 4 or n = (51 * 4)-(50 * 4)

 Upon further discovery and research I came to the conclusion that difference of any 2 given numbers and consecutive added numbers could be found by this formula: n = k * j + ( n1 + nN), where k is the first difference between two terms(the first and second one), j is the multiplyer or how many times the two terms were multiplyed, n1 is the first difference of two added terms and nN is the last difference of any two added terms or N is the the number of all added terms.
+The k term can also be expressed as n or n = k when k = a - b, however, as difference n found differently here, k term is used.
+The two terms a and b could be equated to i/2 and i/2-1.

+E.g. 7 is our number, a and b will be 3 and 4 for the first equation and 4 and 3 for the second one.
+If these terms are added together, then, we can find n if j = 1 or multiplyer isn't important in the given case since nothing is multiplyed.
+Then equations will be:
+ 1. n = (3 - 4) * 1 + (4 - 3) = -1 + 1 = 0
+ 2. n = (4 - 3) * 1 + (3 - 4) = 1 - 1 = 0
+In order to check if it still works with multiplyers, let's j be equal to 42:
+ 1. n = (3 - 4) * 42 + (4 - 3) = - 42 + 1 = -41
+ 2. n = (4 - 3) * 42 + (3 - 4) = 42 - 1 = 41